gtkramer/ScaffoldingGenerator/README.md

 The C# program is a rewrite of an existing Java program.
-Doing a rewrite more easily allows the program to take advantage of modern technologies and to improve upon the clarity of the original implementation, both of which are near and dear to my heart.
-It also helps that I love programming in C# :)
+Doing a rewrite more easily allows the program to take advantage of modern technologies and to improve upon the clarity of the original implementation.

 This project aims to incorporate the following technologies, data structures, tool chains, idea, or specifications: